freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Application Server
 ------------------

 The Application Server is a physical computer housed on-premises running the SecureDrop server application.
 Based on our :doc:`recommendations</admin/installation/hardware>`, this is typically a NUC or similar Mini PC.
-The Application hosts the website that Sources access (the Source Interface), the Admin Interface, and the API endpoint that SecureDrop Inbox connects to so Journalists may download and reply to submissions.
+The Application hosts the website that Sources access (the Source Interface), the Admin Interface, and the API endpoint that SecureDrop Inbox connects to so Journalists may download and reply to messages and files sent by Sources.

 Instructions and tips for accessing the Application Server over SSH are on the :ref:`SSH access page<server SSH access>`.